MadsBen/qubes-backup-script/README.md

   <li>It shutdowns every VM except DestinationVM
   <li>Passphrase is present in a file
   <li>Must be executed from dom0
-  <li>Manuelly mount the cifs share in DestVM after each reboot...
+  <li>Manually mount the cifs share in DestVM after each reboot...
 </ul>

 <B>Todo - in unprioritized order</B>:
 <ul>
-  <li>Automate (or make persistent) cifs mount in DestVM
+  <li>Automate (or make persistent) cifs mount in DestVM...
   <li>Dump a list of running VMs, so they can be started after backup is completed.
 (From qvm-ls)
   <li>Comments and variables for easy use
   <li>Descripe requirements